kevin11h/ebook-titles-starseed-productions-publications/README.md

 1. Meetings with Remarkable Men(tors){ships}
 2. Connect the Stars (Paul Jun Connect the Dots)
 3. Constellation of Words (Paul Jun Epmire of Words)
+4.
+5. Dan Lok Youtube MasterCopy Transcript ~ it's like Internet of Money a summary of talks on Youtube

 # https://en.wikipedia.org/wiki/Andrew_Yang_2020_presidential_campaign#Policies